 Who decides who is a top Lap-band doctor in Phoenix Arizona?

 The doctors are selected by other doctors in a peer-review survey.
-Phoenix Magazine believes that medical professionals have the knowledge to judge medical professionals.
+Phoenix (Arizona) Magazine believes that medical professionals have the knowledge to judge medical professionals.
 To select the doctors, PHOENIX Magazine actually surveys Valley physicians (5000 of them), including medical doctors and osteopathic doctors.
-The Phoenix Magazine survey asks the doctors to nominate doctors who, in their judgment, are the best in their field.
+The Phoenix Arizona magazine survey asks the doctors to nominate doctors who, in their judgment, are the best in their field.

 Dr. Terry Simpson’s service to his patients is what makes him the best